serverless/blog/posts/2017-03-30-dept-of-defense-doc-bot.md

 ---
-title: Building A Serverless Bot To Streamline Contributions To Open Source Projects At The US Department of Defense
+title: How the US Department of Defense is Streamlining Open Source Contributions with Serverless Code
 description: Learn how the Defense Digital Service at the Pentagon used Serverless to automate the Developer Certificate of Origin process for contriutors.
 date: 2017-03-30
 thumbnail: https://cloud.githubusercontent.com/assets/20538501/24512700/edd8d2f2-1534-11e7-99c2-54a7f2be4cc2.png